• Menu

 Both rods are fantastic.
 If you have deep pockets, and are a nymphing maniac like me, get the SAGE.
 If you fish occasionally and are looking for great value, go for the Orvis.
 I take both rods with me on a days fishing and happily switch from one to the other.

-So in summary, for a rod that retails for £239.00 GBP this offers exceptional value and I heartily give it a Highly recommended “Best Buy” rating and 5 Stars.
+So in summary, for a rod that retails for £239.00 GBP this offers exceptional value.
+To conclude, I give it a Highly Recommended “Best Buy” rating and 5 Stars.

-If you are new to Grayling fishing/ Euronymphing and want a guided grayling fishing day using the Clearwater or Sage ESN rods, please get in touch
+If you are new to Euronymphing and want a guided grayling fishing day using these rods, please get in touch

 Stewart Collingswood, Founder Alba Game Fishing